The Bohemian Cult Revival is...

 Damian Blake is an actor of many faces, and none of them get enough sleep.
 Based out of Kansas City MO, Damian has entertained everywhere from the back rooms of dive bars to historic music halls, from busking street corners to international corporate events.
 He is a trained actor of the stage, an expert in pantomime and clowning, the 2013 Kansas City King of Burlesque, an emcee, singer, whiskey guzzler, professional ham, and all around silly son of a bitch.
 He's an international recognized Charlie Chaplin impersonator, having appeared as Charlie everywhere from Hollywood CA parties, Las Vegas conventions, New York's Gotham Hall, to backwoods Arkansas weddings and shady Midwest casinos.
 He fell in with the Bohemian Cult revival through a fast-talkin' redhead named Annie Cherry, and will pretty much do anything to make an audience chuckle and get a little hot under the collar.

 Some people grow up with silver spoons in their mouths, while others have to steal that silver and put it to better use.
-Danny Dismay grew up moving along the Marais Des Cygnes River, learning to hustle, grift, and bootleg before his first pimple popped.
+Danny Dismay grew up moving along the Marais Des Cygnes River, learning to hustle, grift, and bootleg.
 Once he was old enough, the Ozark Mountains started to look too small, and so his wanderlust expanded from mists of the Cascades to the rolling Appalachians.
 Together with his brother Frankie, they found kindred spirits wherever there was moonshine, banjos, and a cozy fire.

 Growing up in the house of Dismay means fighting for every spare scrap of food and attention from the cradle until the door hits you in the ass.
 Needless to say, Frankie Dismay has been in more than his share of scrapes, brawls, and hustles.
 The day he met The Bohemian Cult Revival was the day he died, and the day he discovered that he can shrug off death like other men shrug off coats.